johaupt/johaupt.github.io/_posts/2019-10-03-pytorch_lbfgs.md

 Nice!
-We can see that Adams gets us close, but LBFGS gets us *very* close or even better than *liblinear*.
+We can see that ADAM gets us close, but LBFGS gets us *very* close or even better than *liblinear*.

 ## Deep networks